- Has the biggest variety of NFTs on the market

-The platform is the premier NFT exchange in the crypto industry and was founded in January 2018 by programmers Alex Atallah and Devin Finzer to facilitate the trading of the first generation of digital collectibles.
-Today, OpenSea is the largest NFT marketplace by volume, according to data from DappRadar.
+The platform was a leading NFT exchange in the crypto industry and was founded in January 2018 by programmers Alex Atallah and Devin Finzer to facilitate the trading of the first generation of digital collectibles.
+Today, OpenSea is the second-largest NFT marketplace by volume, according to data from DappRadar.
 The platform allows you to explore and acquire millions of NFTs in hundreds of categories.
 You can also list NFTs that you've created or bought from somewhere else.

 How does OpenSea work?

 As a decentralised marketplace, OpenSea's smart contracts allow users to interact with the platform without surrendering custody of their NFTs.
 Your digital assets do not need to leave your wallet until you make a transaction.
 You don't even need to create an account as long as you have a supported web3 wallet such as MetaMask.

 All assets within the marketplace are owned by OpenSea users, not the platform itself.
 You can buy these NFTs using Ether (ETH) and other supported cryptocurrencies.
 The marketplace has a Browser page that allows you to search for NFTs.